15 June 2018

 30 January 2018

-DWC members extend their hearty congratulations to Simon Poole, Australia Day Honours 2018 recipient of the Officer (AO) in the General Division for distinguished service to science in the field of photonics research and development, as an academic, and to the telecommunications industry through advisory roles and board memberships.
+DWC members extend congratulations to Dr Simon Poole, on the occasion of his Australia Day 2018 Honour.
+Dr Poole has bee recognised as Officer (AO) in the General Division of the Order of Australia.
+The honour recognises his distinguished service to science in the field of photonics research and development, as an academic, and to the telecommunications industry through advisory roles and board memberships.

 DWC MSc student receives University of Otago Division of Science 2017 Excellence Award